EU-JAPAN DIGITAL WEEK 2025

 - Objectives

 The Smart Connectivity and Computing Workshop aims to bridge the gap between the European Union and Japan in the fields of cloud-edge computing and smart connectivity.
-This one-day, in-person event will bring together industry leaders, researchers, policymakers, and stakeholders to discuss the current landscape, share best practices, and explore collaboration opportunities in open-source technologies, industry verticals, and cross-cutting topics.
+This one-day, in-person event will bring together industry leaders, researchers, policymakers, and stakeholders from the EU and Japan to discuss the current landscape, share best practices, and explore collaboration opportunities in open-source technologies, industry verticals, and cross-cutting topics.

 - Target audience